 The weekly S.E.R.V.E.
 Austin program brings students to one site every week for an entire semester — often mentoring or tutoring children, spending time with the elderly, assisting refugees or other at-risk populations, or helping adult ESL students.

 “It’s about getting to know people, building trust, building community.
 And because it’s weekly, it keeps you accountable,” says Ranus.
-“Even as a group leader, sometimes I think I’d rather stay home and do my work.
-But every single time I do service, I feel refreshed.”
+“Even as a group leader, sometimes I thought I’d rather stay home and do my work.
+But every single time I did service, I felt refreshed.”

-Finance major Amanda Rodriguez ’19 spent the past year as one of five student coordinators who help plan a series of monthly S.E.R.V.E.
+Finance major Amanda Rodriguez ’19 was one of five student coordinators who helped plan a series of monthly S.E.R.V.E.
 1 Day events, which can include gardening, painting and other one-time tasks.
 “It can be hard to choose sites students can sign up for because some are more popular than others,” she says.
 “When there’s an animal shelter site, those go super quick!”

 How will it change you?